When you have a child with a difficult temperament, parenting can often feel like a duel with no winner.

 4. Give them limited, age-appropriate choices.
 Strong willed or difficult children are more sensitive to being told what to do and are keen on contradicting authority.
 By giving them age-appropriate and limited choices, you foster their sense of independence and satisfy their need for control.
 Once they have chosen, do not complain, criticize, or mock their choice.
 Be sure of which choices you offer before you do so.

 5. Plan ahead for difficult situations.
-Describe to your child in detail where you are going, who will be there, and what kind of event you will be attending.
+Describe to your child where you are going, who will be there, and what kind of event you will be attending.
 This helps your child prepare mentally for what’s to come.
+However, teach your child that sometimes things don’t always go according to plan and that no matter what, you will be able to figure it out.

 6. Keep routines predictable and realistic.
 When changes will occur, let them know it, and talk about it.